 Appalachian Christmas Outreach

 What kind of difference does this ministry make?
-Click here to see responses from some of the children who recieved backpacks this past December.
+Click here to see responses from some of the children who have recieved backpacks.

 1) COLLECT ITEMS AND PREPARE BACKPACKS